Non-Abelian Kodaira-Spencer Map and non-existence of holomorphic isomonodromic deformation of Higgs bundles over Teichm\"uller spaces: Normalization and the endomorphism sheaf

 \section{Normalization and the endomorphism sheaf}

-We are grateful to Jinbang Yang for helpful discussions about the following proposition and its proof. \begin{prop} Let $X$ be a reduced (but could be reducible) quasi-projective variety and let $\mathcal F$ be a torsion free rank 1 coherent sheaf on X. Let $\nu:\tilde X\to X$ be the normalization.
-Then \end{prop} \begin{proof}The first inclusion is clear by taking multiplication.
+We are grateful to Jinbang Yang for helpful discussions about the following proposition and its proof. \begin{prop} Let $X$ be a reduced quasi-projective scheme over $\mathbb C$, not necessarily irreducible, and let $\mathcal F$ be a coherent $\mathcal O_X$-module that is torsion-free and has rank one on every irreducible component of $X$.
+Let

-If $X$ is irreducible, we prove \eqref{Endo} on each affine cover of $X$.
-Let $(\Spec A,A)$ be an affine open subset of $X$.
-Then $A$ is a domain in its fractional field $K$ because $X$ is reduced.
-On $(\Spec A,A)$, the sheaf $\mathcal F|_{\Spec A}$ is equivalent to a torsion free, rank 1, finitely generated $A$-module $M$.
-Thus we have